robots-make-art-too/EECS_1720/live_code/README.md

 This is a cleaned up folder of our live code from lecture.

+## Most recently

+All code from other folders, and other places we worked or demoed code can now be found in `live_code/`
+- most recently `OTHER_AR_week12/` contains the simple face tracking, image tracking (vs marker tracking), and soon the hand tracking
+- Updates on combing more of the systems together to build differening levels of interactivity will be looked at in our last lab session tomorrow (Wednesday April 6 2022)
+- Also, Phase 3 - final submission of Group Project requirements - will be detailed in that lab session

 ## UPDATE POST READING WEEK

 Most code content will be located at our Group Project repo/website documents from now on: